minio/docs/source/operations/data-recovery/recover-after-site-failure.rst

 As a passive process, bucket replication may not perform as quickly as desired for a site recovery scenario.

 Using bucket replication relies on the standard replication scanner queue, which does not take priority over other processes.
-For recovery procedures with stricter SLA/SLO, use the active bucket replication process with :mc-cmd:`mc replicate resync` command as described above.
+For recovery procedures with stricter SLA/SLO, use the active bucket replication process with :mc:`mc replicate resync` command as described above.

 Bucket replication rules copy the object, its version ID, versions, and other metadata to the target bucket.
 MinIO can restore the object with all of these attributes to a new MinIO site if bucket replication had already been in use prior to the site loss.